Our Mission – To support cancer research and cancer-related projects in our community.

 To view our Privacy and Refund Policies, click on the links below

 The Village Walk for Cancer Research is a 501c-3 non-profit organization, federal tax ID 82-5377663.

-The Village Walk for Cancer Research recently established an endowment with the Hot Springs Village Community Foundation.
-The endowment funds are managed by a sophisticated group of financial advisors associated with the Arkansas Community Foundation.
-This endowment will earn income each year and 4% of that income will become available for use by the VWCR to further the goal of cancer research and other related projects in our community.
+The Village Walk for Cancer Research has established an endowment with the Hot Springs Village Community Foundation.
+This ensures our mission will continue in the future.
+The endowment covers our nominal annual expenses so we can continue to grant all proceeds to cancer research and cancer-related projects.
 An endowment, unlike most savings accounts, will exist in perpetuity as will the earnings from it.